I work long hours. I’ve been putting off exercise, but I know I should do something. Do you have any suggestions?

 2) Eat a favorable macronutrient ratio (protein/ carbs/ fat) that will hormonally support fat release into the blood stream for use as fuel.

-3) Perform an intense strength training program that will cause a spike in EPOC, and further add muscle fiber, so that metabolism is raised permanently.
+3) Perform an intense weight training specific to fat loss, that will cause a spike in EPOC, and further add muscle fiber, so that metabolism is raised permanently.

 4) Perform intense cardio training that will tap into the fat stores and accelerate caloric burn.